lithom/MetabolicFluxAnalysis.jl/README.md

 In addition to that it provides basic methods for constraint-based modeling and the parameterization of flux spaces.

 This package should provide a "batteries-included" environment to do state-of-the-art computational analysis of (stationary) isotopomer labeling experiments.
-Several experimental datasets from publications are already included, and it would be great to start a Julia-based community effort for collecting experimental data and devising standardized computational workflows for a thorough and reproducible analysis of labeling experiments.
+Several experimental datasets from publications are already included (uhm, coming soon..), and it would be great to start a Julia-based community effort for collecting experimental data and devising standardized computational workflows for a thorough and reproducible analysis of labeling experiments.

 I feel like the Julia community is the right place to address this issue, and the Julia language and environment provides the optimal tools to perform this task.